- Our College

 Siena College is committed to pursuing innovation and new opportunities to further enhance learning outcomes for the young women in our care.

-As we look back at the development of Siena College, we are reminded of the Dominican Sisters who came to Siena Convent, then a small cottage type dwelling in August, 1926.
+As we look back at the development of Siena College, we are reminded of the Dominican Sisters who came to Siena Convent, then a small cottage type dwelling in August 1926.
 It was not until 1939 that the new convent school building was officially opened.
-In the late 1940s, cottages along the Riversdale Road frontage were procured as additions to the school, and so began the humble beginnings of Siena.
+In the late 1940s, cottages along the Riversdale Road frontage were procured in addition to the school, and so began the humble beginnings of Siena.

 In 1988, the trustees of the College, the Dominican Sisters, made important and far reaching decisions for the future of the College.
 They commissioned Philip Roff and Associates to develop a master plan with the aim to maintain the highest educational standards.